 Improve our postgraduate research outcomes and establish an innovative Curtin PhD framework.

 Secure our position and deepen our capacity in knowledge exchange and commercialisation.

 Top 1% of universities worldwide in the research-weighted ARWU 2019.

-Ranked second in the world for Mineral and Mining Engineering in the QS World University Rank.
+Ranked second in the world for Mineral and Mining Engineering in the QS World University Rankings by Subject 2020.